ALTER DYNAMIC TABLE¶

 Specifies that the dynamic table should be manually refreshed.

-Both user-suspended and auto-suspended dynamic tables may be manually refreshed.
+Both user-suspended and auto-suspended dynamic tables can be manually refreshed.
 Manually refreshed dynamic tables return MANUAL as the output for refresh_trigger in the DYNAMIC_TABLE_REFRESH_HISTORY function.

 For information on dynamic table refresh status, see DYNAMIC_TABLE_REFRESH_HISTORY.